StellaLH/distributionFittingToolkit/README.md

 plotResults: Boolean vale (True/False), True plots results

 # Output
-output[0] stats: 1x5 pandas data frame containing mean, standard deviation, range, variance and inter-quartile range of integer data
+output[0] stats: 1x5 pandas data frame/array containing mean, standard deviation, range, variance and inter-quartile range of integer data

-output[1] dists: 4x3 pandas data frame containing chi-square, R-square, RMSE and Kolmogorov-Smirnov metrics, for fittings integer distributions to the Discrete Uniform Distribution (DUD), Beta Binomial Distribution (BBD) and Zipfian Distribution (ZD)
+output[1] dists: 4x3 pandas data frame/array containing chi-square, R-square, RMSE and Kolmogorov-Smirnov metrics, for fittings integer distributions to the Discrete Uniform Distribution (DUD), Beta Binomial Distribution (BBD) and Zipfian Distribution (ZD)

-output[2] fit:  1x3 fitting parameters a,b,c from BBD and ZD, defined in METHODS
+output[2] fit:  1x3 pandas data frame/array fitting parameters a,b,c from BBD and ZD, defined in METHODS

+NOTE: Outputs can be structured as pandas data frames or arrays, simply comment out appropriately on lines 329/330.

 # Structure/method of code
 The structure of the code was chosen to split the different tasks into sections.
 This makes it easier for the user to understand what the scipt is doing and allows the user to easily add new distributions or goodness-of-fit parameters as they desire.